 My parents said to me, as a young child, “You better be settled with your life at forty, because no one has picked up the broken pieces of their life at forty”.
 Back then, I’d go happily skipping around because after all, my fortieth year was a blank slate.

-I had my car accident at forty.
+I had my car accident at forty which ushered in my massive stroke.